 Data Extraction

 The data extraction form was based on the Cochrane Consumers and Communication Review Group’s template (CCCRG, 2009), and revised following piloting (Supplement 2).
-One reviewer (BJG) conducted data extraction, and a second reviewer (YCH) checked and agreed on the final synthesis.
+One reviewer (BJG) conducted data extraction, and a second reviewer (YCH) checked all data extracted.
 Any disagreements were resolved after discussion with CRG or SDS.
 If the paper did not contain the relevant analysis for inclusion in the meta-analysis, but included a fluid or general cognitive measure, we attempted to contact the corresponding author for further information.
 We requested the standardised beta coefficient for the relationship between birth weight (per kilogram increase) and standardized fluid ability score, unadjusted, adjusted for gestational age (where possible) and adjusted for both gestational age and a measure of socioeconomic status at birth (where possible).

 Risk of bias.
 Risk of bias was assessed by use of an adapted version of the Quality in Prognostic Studies (QUIPS) tool (Hayden, van der Windt, Cartwright, Côté, & Bombadier, 2013) and was conducted by one reviewer (BJG).

-Synthesis of Results
+Results

 Meta-analysis.
 Where data were available, we used meta-analysis, conducted with STATA version 13 (StataCorp 2013), to obtain an overall estimate for the effect and to quantify the estimate’s uncertainty.
 A meta-analysis was conducted for the crude association between birth weight (per kilogram increase) and standardized fluid cognitive ability score.
 We used DerSimonian and Laird random effect models to calculate the pooled effect for each cohort, which accounts for between-sample variation (Deeks, Altman, & Bradburn, 2001).
 We examined the heterogeneity of the estimates between studies using the I2 statistic (with 95% confidence intervals).
 This statistic quantifies the percentage of total variation across studies due to heterogeneity rather than chance.
 An I2 statistic of 25%, 50% or 75% suggests low, moderate or high heterogeneity respectively (Higgins, Thompson, Deeks, & Altman, 2003).
 We produced forest plots for the overall unadjusted effect.
 We also examined, through additional meta-analyses, how the effect would change when correcting for gestational age and both gestational age and socioeconomic status at birth.
 Finally, we conducted subgroup meta-analyses to quantify the effect for different participant age brackets.
 We assessed risk of publication bias through a funnel plot of studies included in the meta-analysis.

-Narrative Synthesis.
-For studies that did not provide the data required for inclusion in the meta-analysis, but contained relevant information, the results were described in more detail through a narrative synthesis.
-As we aimed to assess how the effect might change over different stages of life, we presented studies in order of increasing participant age, and stratified into different age brackets for the narrative synthesis.
+Studies not included in meta-analysis.
+For studies that did not provide the data required for inclusion in the meta-analysis, but contained relevant information, the results were described in more detail.
+As we aimed to assess how the effect might change over different stages of life, we presented studies in order of increasing participant age, stratified into different age brackets.

 Results